skellis46/slipbox/basic questions about somatic practices.md

 4. What are the capacities that we claim somatics have some effect on?
 	- enhanced [[interoception]]
 5. What changes in the capacity to sense the body are able to be quantified (or even just described qualitatively)?
+	+ Multidimensional Assessment of Interoceptive Awareness Questionnaire.
+I first read of this in [[Ahmadi - Comparison of the effects of the Feldenkrais method]].
+The test is here: <https://osher.ucsf.edu/research/maia>
+	+ heartbeat perception task.
+First came across this in Christensen et al [@christensen-2018-can]
+	+ proprioceptive awareness.
+First seen for me in Kiefer et al [@kiefer-2013-lowerlimb].
+An enormous amount of literature on dancers and balance (not specifically somatic training)

 ---